retrogamer4ever/SacJam12/README.md

 I am not doing any real clean up so after a while things will slow down also the way the shapes spawn and interact with the player is a bit weird.
 Lots of other little issues...
 But it works soooooo yeah.

+Audio:
+So may take a bit for the audio to load it's kinda big and I am not using jawsjs to load it...
+Need to figure that out.

 Controls:
 For the main menu and game over screen use spacebar key.
 During game play use all the arrow keys to move around.